Free Crochet Patterns from Crochet N More

 Keep a small pocket calendar in your project bag.

-the project name on the date you finished it.
+Each time you finish a project, enter the project name on the date you finished it.

 It will amaze you to look back at how much you accomplish over the course of a year.